 Community building is a huge part of confirmation, so regular attendance is encouraged and expected.
 We understand that life happens, though!
 If you need to miss a week, you will be asked to schedule a make-up session the following week.
 Students can miss a maximum of three classes throughout the year.

 How will I be involved as a parent?

 One of the most important parts of faith formation is the conversations that happen at home.
 Sometimes it can be difficult to know how to start those conversations, though, or even what to say when the moment arises.
 Parents of confirmands will be strongly encouraged to attend a “Parents of Confirmation” class that meets at the same time as Confirmation.
 These meetings will be informative and relational, focused on how to walk alongside your confirmand as they take this journey of faith.
 Parents are also welcome to be an adult mentor to a child in the class other than your own.

 What happens after confirmation?

 God continues to move even when Confirmation ends.
-Our hope is that if your child makes the decision to join the church in May 2022, they will be excited to be a part of it and will have adults and peers to support them as they do.
+Our hope is that if your child makes the decision to join the church, they will be excited to be a part of it and will have adults and peers to support them as they do.
 Students will continue to have the opportunity to grow spiritually through Bible studies and worship, serve their community, and develop meaningful relationships within Christian community.
 Pastors and mentors will continue to provide guidance and support!

 Our youth (grades 8–12) serve as acolytes during Sunday worship services, and during some special services.